UPACM/algolympics-site/src/2024/data/mechanics.md

 If such a situation arises that there are extra slots for another team to participate and no other team can qualify, **additional teams from a university that has reached the maximum number of teams may be given an invitation**.

-# Online Final Round
+# In-Person Final Round

-The Online Final Round will be on **March 25, 2023**, from **1:00 PM to 6:00 PM**.
+The Online Final Round will be on **March 30, 2024**, from **1:00 PM to 6:00 PM**.
 The full program is included in the official invitation letter, which will include the opening ceremony, company talks, schedule for the practice round, and awarding.

-Each team is required to pay a registration fee amounting to Php 150 per person to be paid before the Online Final Round.
+Each team is required to pay a registration fee amounting to Php 250 per person to be paid before the In-Person Final Round.

 This fee may be paid through GCash, Paymaya or some other methods which we will announce in a timely manner.
 Options outside of these may also be considered; please contact us.